-These core data types all are expressed in XML and are stored persistently by the UDDI registry.
-Within a registry, each core data structure is identified by a unique key.
+These, like all UDDI data types, are expressed in XML and are stored persistently by a UDDI registry.
+Within a UDDI registry, each core data structure is assigned a unique identifier according to a standard scheme.
+This identifier is referred to as a UDDI key.